jackrabbitsgroup/angular-carousel-directive/README.md

 OR
 - run `bower install angular-carousel-directive`

+Then include the file and include the module in angular (i.e. in `app.js`) - `jackrabbitsgroup.angular-carousel-directive`

 ## Documentation
 See the `carousel.js` file top comments for usage examples and documentation https://github.com/jackrabbitsgroup/angular-carousel-directive/blob/master/carousel.js